infusionsoft/infusionsoft-php/README.md

 This version implements RESTful endpoints, a new version of Guzzle, and a restructured request handler.

+### Breaking Change

+If you use the `Orders` or `Products` services, there are now two different classes handling each service - one for REST, one for XML-RPC. *This version of the SDK will load the REST class by default.* If you still need the XML-RPC class, pass `'xml'` as an argument when requesting the object: `$infusionsoft->orders('xml')'`

+Kudos to [toddstoker](https://github.com/toddstoker) and [mattmerrill](https://github.com/mattmerrill) for their contributions to this release.

 ## Install

 Using the composer CLI: